If you like this blog post, do subscribe to my RSS feed

 LC SMITH & CORONA TYPEWRITERS INC SYRACUSE NY

 What's fascinating is that Smith-Corona is still in existence today.
-Wikipedia provides a great overview of how they have managed to adapt through several millennia of innovation:
+Wikipedia provides a great overview of how they have managed to adapt through more than a century of innovation:

 Once a large U.S. typewriter and mechanical calculator manufacturer, Smith Corona expanded aggressively during the 1960s to become a broad-based industrial conglomerate with products extending to paints, foods, and paper.
 The mechanical calculator sector was wiped out in the early 1970s by the production of inexpensive electronic calculators, and the typewriter business collapsed in the mid-1980s due to the digital revolution and PC-based word processing.